 Easy Aromatherapy Recipes for Inhalation

-Massage and aromatherapy for anxiety and stress relief go hand in hand.
+Massage and essential oil anxiety blends go hand in hand.

 For massage, add 4-8 drops of your favorite essential oil anxiety or stress blend to one ounce of jojoba or sweet almond carrier oil.

 Carrier oils are good for your skin, dilute the essential oils and help them glide easily over your skin.
 Mix up your batch in an amber bottle (or clear bottle stored out of the light) so it is handy when you need it.
 Roll between your hands to blend.
 Do not massage with essential oils that are undiluted.

 Before your massage, inhale the aroma from your hands.
 Massage your hands, including your fingers (to stimulate acupressure points) and the web between your thumb and forefinger.
 Massage your neck, jaw, and shoulders.
 Use a firm, yet gentle pressure that feels good.
 Notice the tension and feel it easing away.
 Keep your focus on the feeling of being massaged and your breath, not on what you are feeling anxious about.